D4rk-5ky/Syncerate/README.md

 4. a `Broken pipe` produced by the failed resume pipeline is treated as part of that recovery and does not trigger the normal Broken Pipe retry policy;
 5. when Syncoid reports a new `INFO: Sending incremental` or `INFO: Sending full`, Syncerate logs that recovery completed and restores normal Broken Pipe handling for the replacement transfer.

 This keeps ownership of the receive token and reset operation inside Syncoid instead of duplicating ZFS receive-state manipulation in Syncerate.
 If Syncoid cannot recover and exits nonzero, Syncerate preserves the real Syncoid failure handling.
+Likewise, the recognized “snapshot to destroy no longer exists” condition is non-fatal only when Syncoid ultimately exits successfully; it no longer masks an unrelated later non-zero Syncoid exit status.

 ## Optional Broken Pipe retry